cdcabrera/subscriptions-insights-frontend/CONTRIBUTING.md

 - Pull request code, see [Updating unit tests during development]()
 - Jenkins integration can be ignored until it actively runs integration testing.

-> Caching for GitHub actions and NPM packages is active in order to speed up subsequent pull request
+> Caching for GitHub actions and NPM packages is active.
+This caching allows subsequent pull request
+> updates to avoid reinstalling yarn dependencies.
+>
-> updates.
-Occasionally test failures can occur after recent NPM package updates.
-Typically, this can
+> Occasionally test failures can occur after recent NPM package updates either in the pull request
+> itself or in a prior commit to the pull request.
+The most common reason for this failure presents when
-> present if a NPM package has moved, or removed, support for an old or new version of NodeJS.
-If
+> a NPM package has changed its support for different versions of NodeJS and those packages are updated
+> in the `dev` branch.
+>
-> test failures are happening shortly after a prior NPM update commit has merged into `dev`
+> If test failures are happening shortly after a NPM package update you may need to clear the
-> you may need to clear the GitHub actions cache and restart the related tests.
+> GitHub actions cache and restart the related tests.

 </details>

 <details>
-<summary>Releasing code for all environments</summary>
+<summary><h3 style="display: inline-block">Releasing code for all environments</h3></summary>

 Curiosity releases code to the following environments
    - stage preview